StarRocks/starrocks/docs/en/administration/Configuration.md

 ##### allow_system_reserved_names

 - **Default**: FALSE
 - **Description**: Whether to allow users to create columns whose names are initiated with `__op` and `__row`.
-To enable this feaure, set this paramter to `TRUE`.
+To enable this feaure, set this parameter to `TRUE`.
 Please note that these name formats are reserved for special purposes in StarRocks and creating such columns may result in undefined behavior.
 Therefore this feature is disabled by default.
 This item is supported from v3.2.0 onwards.

 ##### enable_backup_materialized_view